 What HMRC Expects You To Keep

-If you use the £6 flat rate, you need no receipts.
-You just need a note in your records confirming that you worked from home during the weeks claimed.
+If you use the simplified flat rate (sole traders) or the £6 per week director rate, you need no receipts.
+You just need a note in your records confirming the hours you worked from home each month (for the simplified rate) or the weeks claimed (for the director rate).
 A simple diary entry or calendar log is sufficient.

 If you use the actual costs method, keep: